 Be sure to check out the metal multi-story bird houses, fountains, and garden stakes.
 They're fashioned by artisans in Mexico and made from old cars, oil barrels, signs, machinery gears, and other discards.

-And if you're joining the growing ranks of backyard chicken farmers, you might like Swede's nearly-indestructible coops made from reclaimed redwood, or the recycled redwood line of bluebird, bat, owl, and other avian-specific boxes.
+And then there's the selection of beautifully made items crafted from wine barrel staves: wine racks, chairs, tables, and more.
+Or, if you're joining the growing ranks of backyard chicken farmers, you might like Swede's nearly-indestructible coops made from reclaimed redwood, or the recycled redwood line of bluebird, bat, owl, and other avian-specific boxes.